Information Technology Services is making Windows 8 Enterprise available for early adopters, but strongly recommends delaying the transition.

-However, Information Services is making Windows 8 Enterprise available to early adopters (faculty and staff only) for installation on University owned computers with very limited support through the IS Service Desk.
+However, Information Technology Services is making Windows 8 Enterprise available to early adopters (faculty and staff only) for installation on University owned computers with very limited support through the ITS Service Desk.

 The availability of Windows 8 has been accompanied by the release of new touchscreen tablets by many vendors.
 Note that most of these tablets, including the Microsoft Surface currently available in stores, are based on the ARM processor, and run Windows RT, a version of Windows 8 specific to mobile devices.
 They support ARM-compatible applications (also called Metro apps) that can be obtained from the Windows Store, but will not run desktop applications that run on your work computer.

 Vendors will develop touchscreen tablets based on the Intel x86 platform over the next few months, including a Microsoft Surface based on the Intel x86 expected to become available in early 2013.
 These tablets will support desktop applications, as will many existing convertible laptops such as the Dell Latitude XT3.